TechNexion/.github/profile/README.md

-Leading manufacturer in the embedded computing industry and marketleader for SoM (system on modules) around ARM architectures.
+Leading manufacturer in the embedded computing industry and marketleader for ARM based SoM (system on modules), Embedded Camera Modules and Machine Vision Camera Solutions  .

 http://www.technexion.com